ask-izzy/ask-izzy/README.md

 https://github.com/tc39/ecmascript-asyncawait
 for the in-progress standard).

-## Type system (flowtype)

-Flow is configured using the `.flowconfig` file.

-All JS files in the repo either start with
-`/* @flow */` if they are typechecked or `/* $FlowIgnore */` if they are not.

-You can run flow on its own using `./node_modules/.bin/flow`.
-It's also run as part of the precommit hooks and in CI.

-Libraries which aren't part of the code have type definitions in the `interfaces` directory.

 ## Search query generation

 When a `ResultsPage` is added to the page, it builds a query